ToolJet/ToolJet/docs/docs/org-management/licensing/cloud.md

 </div>

 :::caution Note
-The trial subscription will be valid for 14 days.
-To fully enjoy ToolJet, we recommend upgrading to premium plans within this period.
-If you wish to upgrade from the trial to the business or enterprise edition, you can click the **Upgrade or Renew** button or contact our team via **[Slack](https://tooljet.com/slack)**.
-Upon expiration, access to premium features like OpenID SSO login and Audit logs will be restricted, ensuring no data loss occurs.
-However, don't worry!
-You can still upgrade to any of our premium plans and enjoy the benefits of ToolJet.
+Your trial subscription is active for 14 days.
+To upgrade to our Business subscription, simply click the Upgrade or Renew button or connect with our team on Slack for the Enterprise subscription.
+Premium features like OpenID SSO login and Audit logs will be restricted after the trial ends.
+However, you can still upgrade to any of our premium plans and continue to enjoy the full benefits of ToolJet.
 :::

 ## Upgrading to a Paid Subscription